ahuacate/sonarr/README.md

 ### 2.03 Configure Quality
 By default some quality profiles have a minimum limit of 0 MB/h.
 To maintain bitrate quality I set a minimum of 1Gb/h (17.7 Mb/m) and above depending on quality type.

-I recommened the following value edits:
+I recommend the following value edits:

 | Quality Definitions | Minimum MB/m | Maximim MB/m
 | :---  | :---: | :---: